Maurizio Flammini: Flammini Racing

 Founded in 1975, Flammini racing was involved in managing sport's marketing and in particular cars/motorcycles sport events and motorshows.

 Between the Companies founded during his career there was :

 Octagon Motorsports with Interpublic Group Of America, Infront Motorsports and other leading companies in the International Motorsport.

 He created the SUPERBIKE WORD CHAMPIONSHIP which has been an still is a leading Championship at world level for motorcycle sports, with billions of viewers in more than 120 countries of the world.

 Today the Group owns participations in several international companies as Spring Studios, one of the world leading marketing companies in the Fashion are and is developing business in the Health sector.

 Motor Racing Program

 The rise of FG GROUP began with the motor racing program in 1983.
 The program was carried out in collaboration with the Italian Motorcycling and Car Federation, the Italian motorsport relaunch program brought huge economic benefits and image promotion to all national motorsport achieving excellent results.

 World Superbike

-Since its first season in 1988, FG GROUP (FG Sport at that time) under Maurizio Flammini organized and promoted the FIM World Superbike Championship.
+Since its first season in 1988, FG GROUP (FG Sport at that time) under Flammini organized and promoted the FIM World Superbike Championship.

-The Championship, under the guidance of Maurizio, become one of the 2 leading championship in the world, challenging the leadership of the MOTOGP, and having the participation of even 7 Top Motorcycle Manufacturers.
+The Championship, under the guidance of Maurizio, become one of the two leading championship in the world, challenging the leadership of the MOTOGP, and having the participation of even seven Top Motorcycle Manufacturers.

 Racing record

-Maurizio Falmmini's career in Cars Racing started with a win in Monza Formula 3 where he still maintain the lap record.
+Flammini's career in Cars Racing started with a win in Monza Formula 3 where he still maintains the lap record.